 The housing crisis is nationwide.
-For a quick overview see The Coming Eviction Catastrophe, a New York Times editorial.
+For a quick overview see Jamelle Bouie’s April 2021 New York Times opinion piece, Where Are the Least Fortunate Americans Supposed to Live?
 To see what’s happening at the grassroots in NYS, check out Housing Justice for All, a campaign for stronger tenant protections, an end to evictions, and an end to homelessness.

 The campaign is led by the Upstate Downstate Housing Alliance, a coalition of tenants, homeless people, manufactured housing residents, and advocates.
 Members represent Long Island, NYC, Westchester, the mid-Hudson Valley, the Capital Region, the Southern Tier, the Mohawk Valley, and Western NY.